Stinkhorn mushrooms, scientifically known as Phallus impudicus, are a peculiar and intriguing group of fungi that…

 Red-Belted Conk grows in temperate coniferous forests throughout Europe & Asia.
 It has a wide range of medicinal applications in Chinese and Korean traditional medicine and is consumed as a tea.

-B. General Appearance of Poisonous Giant Puffball Lookalike
+General Appearance of Giant Puffball Mushroom Poisonous Look-alike

 Remember that though not lethal, eating puffballs that are “not-so-fresh” can have the same consequences as eating a poisonous lookalike.
 Eating a Giant Puffball after it has passed its prime may cause stomach upset.

 If the puffball’s outer skin has already cracked and released spores, it will begin to discolor, making it inedible.
 The following are the general characteristics of old inedible Giant Puffball and its toxic lookalikes:

 - PRESENCE of discoloration in the flesh (turns yellow or off-white)

 - PRESENCE of any of the following: cap, gills, ring/skirt, stem/stalk, sack/volva

 Verify that the fungi you found don’t exhibit any of the traits listed above.
 If any of these three are present, it is not fresh, not edible, and much worse, toxic.
 If you’re still unsure, it’s best to consult an expert before eating wild fungi.

 List of Poisonous Giant Puffball Mushroom Look Alikes

 Now, let’s get to know in detail the 3 poisonous lookalikes, their specific characteristics, and resulting symptoms if eaten: